 But whether your rates will rise is purely up to the rating system of your current car insurance company, as governed by state laws.
-Ultimately, you’ll have to find out from asking your agent or looking at your insurer’s surcharge schedule.
+Ultimately, you’ll have to find out by asking your agent or looking at your insurer’s surcharge schedule.

 To get your car fixed using your car insurance, you will need to have collision coverage.
-If you only have liability coverage and not collision, then you’ll have to pay out-of-pocket for all repairs to your vehicle.
+If you only have liability coverage and not collision, you’ll have to pay out-of-pocket for all repairs to your vehicle.

-If you hit a pole, wall, fence of some other object to damage the side of your vehicle and that object were damaged, you may find that the owner may place a claim against your property damage liability coverage.
+If you hit a pole, wall, fence or some other object to damage the side of your vehicle and that object were damaged, you may find that the owner may place a claim against your property damage liability coverage.